 The Master program leads to the degree of MSc in Climate Sciences with special qualification in five potential areas of specialization (see Art.
-3 of the studies program).
+3 of the Studies program 2011 (EN) (PDF, 1.1 MB)).
 Unless you have a BSc degree which is subject to restrictions (see Art.
 6.2 of the studies program and the FAQ section for prospective students), your final specialization is determined by the curriculum, i.e. the selection of courses and the topic of the master thesis.
 The specialization is selected by you and your supervising committee on the occasion of submitting the Master thesis tracking form (PDF, 284KB), which the studies directorate will then consider after a final check.
 Contact the deputy studies director in case of doubt.

 How about the duration / extension of studies?